Here for our final news roundup and information overload.

 And so they have a pretty simple playbook.

-All their policies, Sean, are pro-criminal, anti-victim, and cop hating.
+All their policies, Sean, are pro-criminal, anti-victim, and cop-hating, period.

-And that's why a lot of them have gotten vooted from office, but there's still a lot more to go, like uh Larry Krasner down in Philadelphia, and of course Alvin Bragg in the city.
+And that's why a lot of them have gotten booted from office, but there's still a lot more to go, like Larry Krasner down in Philadelphia, and of course, Alvin Bragg in the city.

-I think that's pr a pretty good guess, don't you?
+I think that's a pretty good guess, don't you?

-And I can also tell you just to double-tep that point is that my contacts in the Manhattan DA's office, which I still have, uh a number of them were ashamed of this case.
+And I can also tell you, just a double-tap that point, is that my contacts in the Manhattan DA's office, which I still have, a number of them, were ashamed of this case.

-They knew that it really damaged their brand that used to be the A list of state prosecutors, you know, nationwide.
+They knew that it really damaged their brand that used to be the A-lists of state prosecutors nationwide.

 You had some very storied names there.

-And Alvin Bragg is really uh besmirched the reputation of what once was a premier prosecutorial office.
+And Alvin Bregg has really besmirched the reputation of what once was a premier prosecutorial office.

 But, you know, Sean, to your point, chances are he will get re-elected.